magento/devdocs/src/cloud/architecture/pro-architecture.md

   - Cloud
 ---

 Your {{site.data.var.ece}} Pro architecture supports multiple environments that you can use to develop, test, and launch your store.
-Additionally, the **Master** environment provides a backup for current production code:

 -  **Integration**—Provides a single environment branch, and you can create one additional, environment branch.
 This allows for up to two _active_ branches deployed to Platform-as-a-Service (PaaS) containers.
 -  **Staging**—Provides a single environment branch deployed to dedicated Infrastructure-as-a-Service (IaaS) containers.